 26) Tahini Toast

-First, toast a slice of whole-grain sourdough until it feels crunchy to the touch.
-Spread with 2 tablespoons of tahini (stir jar to mix oil and tahini).
-Drizzle with honey (the runnier the better) and sprinkle with sea salt flakes and a few toasted sesame seeds.
-Adding some sliced strawberries or banana coins makes it feel like a real breakfast.
-Salt creates balance between the bitter taste of tahini and the sweetness of honey, so don’t leave it out.
+First, toast a slice of whole-grain sourdough until it is crunchy to the touch.
+Spread 2 tablespoons of tahini (stir the jar to mix the oil and tahini), then drizzle with honey (the runnier, the better) and finish with a sprinkle of sea salt flakes along with a few toasted sesame seeds.
+If you add some sliced strawberries or banana coins, it feels like a real breakfast.

 27) Lentil Vegetable Soup

-Option: Red lentils will break down more quickly (within 15 to 20 minutes) allowing for a smoother consistency in the soup.
-For greens, incorporate chopped kale or spinach during the last 5 minutes.
+Option: Red lentils will break down more quickly (within 15 to 20 minutes), allowing for a smoother consistency in the soup.
+For greens, add chopped kale or spinach in the last 5 minutes of cooking.

 28) Banana Oat Pancakes

-In your blender, mix one banana, two eggs, half a cup of rolled oats, a quarter teaspoon of baking powder, half a teaspoon of cinnamon, and a little salt.
+To a blender, add one banana, two eggs, half a cup of rolled oats, a quarter teaspoon of baking powder, half a teaspoon of cinnamon, and a dash of salt.
 Blend for 30 seconds or until smooth.
-The batter should be about as thick as regular pancake batter, a little thicker is okay.
-Preheat your non-stick skillet or griddle on medium-low heat (not medium-high, they burn quickly).
-Pour a quarter cup of batter for each pancake.
-Cook 2-3 minutes per side.
-They are finished when small bubbles appear on the surface and the edges look firm; then, flip them.
-Top with Greek yogurt and fresh fruit and drizzle with honey or maple syrup.
+The consistency of the batter should be about as thick as regular pancake batter; slightly thicker is acceptable.

-Swap: For a nice creamy texture, add a tablespoon of nut butter into the batter.
-A classic enhancement is adding blueberries to each pancake while they are being cooked.
+Swap: For a nice creamy texture, add a tablespoon of nut butter to the batter.
+Also, a classic enhancement is adding blueberries to each pancake while they are being cooked.

-The shakshuka is the breakfast I return to most often from this list, and it’s a recipe I picked up not that long ago and now I make it on weekend mornings when I have 20 minutes and a craving for something that feels like brunch.
+The shakshuka is the breakfast I return to most often from this list, and it’s a recipe I picked up not that long ago.
+I make it on weekend mornings when I have 20 minutes and a craving for something that feels like brunch.
 The other one is the labneh plate.
-Even though this breakfast feels like the laziest option, I still end up the fullest having it.
+Even though this breakfast feels like the laziest option, I still end up feeling the fullest after having it.
 If you want somewhere to land, start with either of those two.
 The other items on the list will be here tomorrow.